LLazyEmail/markdown-to-email/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/atherdon/markdown-to-email)

-install  "pixel-email-cli" and try it https://github.com/LLazyEmail/pixel-email-cli

 Maintainer notes:

-- Replacer v.0.4 working fine
-- Methods in package/* might be broken for some time
 - **Generator Module was moved out into https://github.com/LLazyEmail/generator-module**
 - **Replacer for React DOM right now is broken.
 I'm moving it out into https://github.com/LLazyEmail/react-plain-template-example**
 - **React version isn't working now.
 Probably we'll skip few releases and make it work as it should be.**